-If you would like to add your food policy council to the directory or update your FPC’s information in the directory, contact Karen Bassarab at firstname.lastname@example.org.
+If you want to add your food policy council or update your FPC's information in the dashboard, contact Karen Bassarab at firstname.lastname@example.org.

 Food Policy Councils at Work

 We are frequently asked about what food policy councils have achieved as a result of their efforts.
 Drawing a cause and effect line with any collaboration is not easy.
 We created the first Wheel of Achievements in 2016 by pulling examples from the 2016 FPC census of how FPCs are contributing to an equitable, healthy, and sustainable food system.
 Check out the Food Policy Council Achievements Wheels to see examples of FPC work over the years.